 Our medical staff provides comprehensive medical care that would be similar to those provided at any other family medical clinic.
 The Auburn University Medical Clinic will help in locating the appropriate specialist should a referral be necessary.

 Yes, the Auburn University Medical Clinic Pharmacy will refill ADD prescriptions as well as most major prescriptions.
-Patients will need to have thier ADD/ADHD records/testing results from a faxed to our office.
+Patients will need to have their ADD/ADHD records/testing results from a faxed to our office.
 The fax line is 334-528-6780.

 Payment is expected upon provision of service.
 Payment may be made by check, Visa or MasterCard.
 In special situations and with prior approval from the Patient Accounts Supervisor, payment arrangements may be available.
 Please note we do not charge to students’ bursar accounts.

-We encourage you to call our billing office at 334-844-6137 during regular business hours or e-mail us.
+We encourage you to call our billing office at 334-844-6137 during regular business hours or email us.